amaglamatedclyde/RepData_PeerAssessment1/PA1_template.md

 ## [1] 55.0002
 ```

-Time of day caluclated as 13:55.
+Time of day calculated as 13:55.
 This is believable, but not proven.
 Next we calculate the number of NA observations in the dataset:

 ```r